Alternative Credentials

 • Professional Development and Leadership (Professionalism)

-For an example list of courses that may meet each Core Competency area, please see the Evaluating Early Childhood Coursework guide.
+For an example list of courses that may meet each Core Competency area, please see the Evaluating Coursework for Staff Qualifications guide.

-Aligned credits are a collection of college credits that provide similar knowledge and skill as one of the WA State ECE Stackable Certificates.
-To determine if your completed credits are aligned to a WA State ECE Stackable certificate, they must be verified and recorded in MERIT, the Workforce Registry.
+Aligned credits are a collection of college credits that provide similar knowledge and skill as one of the Washington State ECE Stackable Certificates.
+To determine if your completed credits are aligned to a Washington State ECE Stackable certificate, they must be verified and recorded in MERIT, the Workforce Registry.

-For an example list of courses that may meet each Core Competency area, please see the Evaluating Early Childhood Coursework guide.
-English and Math are not required.
+For an example list of courses that may meet each Core Competency area, please see the Evaluating Coursework for Staff Qualifications guide.

 12 college quarter credits that meet the following: